TheImagingSource/tiscamera/doc/pages/udev-rules.md

 ## UVC Extension Units

 UVC extension units are also applied through udev rules.
-These rules are provided by uvcdynctrl and not by tiscamera.

-The extension units are xml files that describe how certain device interactions should be mapped to UVC and v4l2 properties.
+The extension units are json files that describe how certain device interactions should be mapped to UVC and v4l2 properties.
 Most USB cameras require these units for full functionality.

-The default installation path is: _/usr/share/uvcdynctrl/data/199e_
+The default installation path is: _/usr/share/theimagingsource/tiscamera/uvc-extension__